Home / The Firm / People / Matthew Havili

 Biography

-Matthew Havili is an associate in Hawley Troxell’s Business, Real Estate, and Mergers & Acquisitions practice groups.
-Matthew’s practice focuses on corporate and real estate transactional work, including mergers and acquisitions, commercial transactions, entity formation, and real estate development.
+Matthew Havili is an associate in Hawley Troxell’s Business & Corporate, Mergers & Acquisitions, and Real Estate practice groups.
+Matthew’s practice focuses on corporate and real estate transactional work, including mergers, acquisitions, corporate governance, commercial transactions, business formation, and real estate development.

 Matthew is licensed to practice law in Idaho and Nevada.
-Prior to joining Hawley Troxell, Matthew practiced at a well-known firm in Las Vegas, Nevada, where he represented clients in a wide array of transactional, estate planning, and litigation matters.
+Prior to joining Hawley Troxell, Matthew practiced in Las Vegas, Nevada, where he represented clients in a wide array of transactional, estate planning, and litigation matters.
 Matthew is a graduate of the J. Reuben Clark Law School of Brigham Young University.
 During law school, he served as a senior editor and associate editor of the BYU Law Review.
+Matthew also holds a Certificate in Taxation from UCLA Extension.

 BAR ADMISSIONS